ekedonald/Ansible-Automation-Project/README.md

 ![ssh-add -l](./images/6.%20ssh-add%20-l.png)

-4. Now, ssh into your `Jenkins-Ansible` server using ssh-agent.
+4. SSH into your `Jenkins-Ansible` server using SSH-Agent.

 ```sh
 ssh -A ubuntu@public_ip_address_of_jenkins_ansible